FrederikS/vertx-dependency-injection/README.md

 }
 ```

-With Guice we create a `Module` where we define which implementation should be bound to the `FooRepository` when we're going to inject it anywhere.
+With Guice we're creating a `Module` to define which implementation should be bound to the `FooRepository` when we're going to inject it anywhere.
 Here we go:

 ```java